-To test the estimation accuracy, we perform several experiments using independent data sets of N = 100, 1K, 10K, 100K, 1M items and varying the dimensionality d from 1 to values beyond the eliminating dimension d_0 .
-We record the exact (average of 10 same type data sets) and the estimated maximum domination values.
+To test the estimation accuracy, we perform several experiments using synthetic data sets of N = 100, 1K, 10K, 100K, 1M items with independent attributes.
+We generated the data sets using the methodology reported in [2].
+We used various distributions to generate the attribute values in a dimension (Uniform, Gaussian, ZipF, etc.).
+We varied the dimensionality from 1 to values beyond the eliminating dimension d_0 .
+We recorded the exact (average of 10 same type data sets) and the estimated maximum domination values.
 For brevity, we present only a small set of representative results, which depict the most significant aspects.
 All experiments have been conducted on a Pentium 4 with 3GHz Quad Core Extreme CPU, 4GB of RAM, using Windows XP.
 All methods have been implemented in C++.
 Table 1 summarizes the methods compared.

-Notation Interpretation

-RealAvg Real Averaged Values (No Estimation)

-HarmRecc Estimation with Harmonics (Recursive Calculation)

-HarmBound Estimation with Harmonics (Bound Approximation)

-HarmGenF Estimation with Harmonics (Generating Functions Approximation)

-CombSums Estimation with Multiple Summations

-Roots Estimation with Roots (Simple)

-RootsGen Estimation with Roots (Generalized with the square root)
+All estimation methods are parametric, thus they do not require algorithms to manage the datasets into the main memory or in disk.
+The real values (RealAvg) have been computed using the top-k dominating algorithms of [17], and the skyline algorithms of [13].

+Notation Description RealAvg Real Averaged Values (No Estimation) HarmRecc Estimation with Harmonics (Recursive Calculation) HarmBound Estimation with Harmonics (Bound Approximation) HarmGenF Estimation with Harmonics (Generating Functions Approximation) $\operatorname{CombSums}$ Estimation with Multiple Summations Roots Estimation with Roots (Simple) RootsGen Estimation with Roots (Generalized with the square root) RootsSky Estimation with Roots (Generalized for the skyline cardinality)

-Table 1.
-Summary of methods evaluated.
+Table 1: Summary of methods evaluated.